adarshmadhusoodanan/IEEE-LAUNCHPAD/profiles/adarshmadhusoodanan@mulearn.md

 #### Leadership and Influence:

-- Currently I am the Student Lead of IEDC CETKR.
+- Currently I am the Mulearn Campus Lead of CETKR.
 - I was also worked as a YIP 6.0 intern at kannur district.

  #### Networking: